 I like to start my blanket stitch by creating a lazy daisy stitch.
 First, bring your needle up from behind the fabric like you see here:

 Then set your felt in place and push your needle through the back of your felt at A and pull your thread through.

 Next, return through A and push your needle halfway through to B, and wrap your thread over it.
 Then pull your needle through.

-Next, push your needle halfway through C and D, and wrap your thread behind it.
+Repeat a little distance away: push your needle halfway through C and D, and wrap your thread behind it.
 Pull your needle through.

 Each time you do this, make sure your needle is going through both your felt and fabric.

 Push your needle halfway through your felt and fabric at E and F, wrap your thread behind it, then pull your thread through.
 Continue in this fashion until you’ve made it all the way around your hoop.